Medical Alert IDs for Chronic Kidney Disease

 ESRF - End-Stage Renal Failure

 ESRD - End-Stage Renal Disease

 OKT3 - Orthoclone K T-cell Receptor 3 antibody

 PTH - Parathyroid Hormone

 If you’re unsure of what to engrave, get advice from a medical professional on the most critical information that should be included.
-An emergency wallet card can also supplement information found on a medical ID for kidney disease.
+An emergency wallet card can also supplement information found on a medical ID for kidney disease such as your current list of medicines.
 Read more tips on choosing a medical ID here.

 - Medical IDs for:

 - Bleeding Disorders